oliverkolbet/linux-sh-installer/README.md

 It will make a .[SCRIPT] directory in your home folder and add the .sh file.
 It will also add any files in any [SCRIPT].d directory, excluding files that contain '.tmp'.

 It will also add a few lines of code in the bashrc to make the script in .SCRIPT to run every time bash starts.

+Example:

+``cd`` to the example directory and type ``../installer.sh example``.
+It will rerun the bashrc.
+Once it is done, type test.
+It should output "This is a test!"